OValery16/TransferCL/README.md

 1. From the source
 	* This method enables the developer to build TranferCL for any particular mobile device architecture.
 We recommend this approach.
 2. Importing TranferCL from our prebuilt directory
 	* TransferCL has been pre-build for several commonly used hardware configurations.
-As a result, for these configurations, the shared-library can be imported directly in the android application.
-However, we emphasize that once built a shared-library is specific to a CPU ABI (armeabi-v7a, arm64-v8a ...) a GPU architecture (Adreno, Mali ...) and won't work for any other configurations than the one targeted initially.
+For these configurations, the shared-library can be imported directly in the Android application.
+However, we emphasize that once built, a shared-library is specific to a CPU ABI (armeabi-v7a, arm64-v8a ...) a GPU architecture (Adreno, Mali ...) and won't work for any other configurations than the one targeted initially.

 #### 3.1 Installation from prebuild packages

-* In the folder ```prebuild library```, you can find the binary files (to include in your android aplication) and the JavaWrapprer.
+* In the folder ```prebuild library```, you can find the binary files (to include in your Android aplication) and the JavaWrapprer.
 * In this folder, the ```README``` file includes more details about their utilization.

 #### 3.2 Building from source: Native Library installation